 We all have our favorite ways to apply foundation.
 There are those who make it a serious morning ritual in front of their makeup vanity with only the most quality brushes, those who are perfectly content with dabbing liquid foundation on with their hands and those who swear by powder foundation to do everything they need.
 No matter which category you fall into, we applaud your commitment to your makeup routine.
 We never reject anyone’s way of doing things, but that doesn’t mean you might not love applying foundation with a brush.

 If you’re a makeup brush novice, or if you consider yourself skilled in the trade, there’s always more to learn to perfect it.
-Ahead, makeup expert Garbriel Almodovar explains how to use a foundation brush correctly to achieve a flawless-looking, even complexion.
+Ahead, makeup expert Gabriel Almodovar explains how to use a foundation brush correctly to achieve a flawless-looking, even complexion.
+(Looking for one to add to your stash?
+We’re loving the new It Cosmetics Heavenly Skin Skin-Hungging Foundation Brush.)

 Why should you apply foundation with a brush?